mlhartme/stool/client/documentation.md

 ### Dashboard

-The dashboard is the UI for Stool server.
+The dashboard is the UI that's part of Stool server.

 ## Commands